-- Damages covered by insurance. - Payroll or benefits expenses for employees whose work duties are not substantially dedicated to mitigating or responding to the COVID-19 public health emergency. - Expenditures that have been or will be reimbursed under any federal program, such as the reimbursement under the federal school nutrition programs. - Operational expenditures that were already accounted for in the most recently approved budget or unrelated to COVID-19 public health emergency. - Reimburse costs for expenditures made prior to March 1, 2020 or after December 30, 2020. - Research and development costs are not eligible for this program.
+- Damages covered by insurance. - Payroll or benefits expenditures for employees, excluding expenditures that are substantially dedicated to mitigating or responding to the COVID19 public health emergency. - Expenditures that have been or will be reimbursed under any federal program, such as the reimbursement under the federal school nutrition programs. - Operational expenditures that were already accounted for in the most recently approved budget or unrelated to COVID-19 public health emergency. - Reimburse costs for expenditures made prior to March 1, 2020 or after December 30, 2020. - Indirect costs are not eligible for this program. - Research and development costs are not eligible for this program.

 The requirement that expenditures be incurred "due to" the public health emergency means that expenditures must be used for actions taken to respond to the public health emergency.
-These may include expenditures incurred to respond directly to the emergency, such as by addressing medical or public health needs, as well as expenditures incurred to respond to second-order effects of the emergency, such as by providing economic support to those suffering from employment or business interruptions due to COVID-19-related business closures.
+These may include expenditures incurred to respond directly to the emergency, such as by addressing medical or public health needs, as well as expenditures incurred to respond to second-order effects of the emergency.
 The grants to school districts for COVID-related costs are eligible as the costs are necessary expenditures incurred by school districts to respond to the second-order effects of the emergency.